 - Leave the old trees and branches and let them becomes homes for insects and birds

-- Make a pile of branches, and hopefully the porcupine will move in.
+- Make a pile of branches, and hopefully the hedgehog will move in.

 A protected area